mongodb/docs/source/administration/configuration.rst

 provides an overview of common configurations and examples of best-practice configurations for common use cases.

-While both the command line and configuration file provide access to the same collection of options, this document primarily uses the configuration file.
+While both interfaces provide access the same collection of options and settings, this document primarily uses the configuration file interface.
 If you run MongoDB using a control script or packaged for your operating system, you likely already have a configuration file located at ``/etc/mogondb.conf``.
-Confirm this by checking the content of the ``/etc/init.d/mongodb`` or ``/etc/rc.d/mongodb`` script to insure that the ``mongod`` process is started with the appropriate configuration file (see below.)
+Confirm this by checking the content of the ``/etc/init.d/mongodb`` or ``/etc/rc.d/mongodb`` script to insure that the :term:`control scripts <control script>` starts the :option:`mongod` with the appropriate configuration file (see below.)

 To start MongoDB instance using this configuration issue a command in the following form: ::